japp-io/flat-equalizer/README.md

 # Flat Equalizer Documentation

-Welcome to the official documentation repository for the Flat Equalizer app!
+Welcome to the official documentation for the Flat Equalizer app!
 This repository hosts comprehensive documentation to help you maximize your audio experience using the Flat Equalizer app on Android devices.

-## Contents
+## Table of Contents

 1. [Introduction](#introduction)
 2. [Quick Start](#quick-start)